GeneFeng/CircView/README.md

 > <img src="image/dblink.png" width="80%">

 **7. HOW TO INSTALL JAVA VIRTUAL MACHINE**
-> Java Virtual Machine need be installed before running this program.
+> Java Virtual Machine needs to be installed before running this program.
 Simply access http://www.java.com, download Java, and install it.

 **8. HOW TO INSTALL MYSQL**
 > **8.1.
 For Windows**